Harrison Barnes' Legal Career Advice Podcast - Episode 1

 I've seen in-house counsel from major corporations lose their jobs after sending TENS OF MILLIONS OF DOLLARS in business to various law firms.
-But those law firms that once kissed their asses, asked about their families, remembered birthdays and were very, very nice to the in-house attorneys when they were sending them business GO 100% COLD when the attorney leaves, or is fired and tries to get the law firm to hire them.
+But those law firms that once kissed their asses, asked about their families, remembered birthdays, and were very, very nice to the in-house attorneys when they were sending them business GO 100% COLD when the attorney leaves or is fired and tries to get the law firm to hire him.
 None of it matters.
 Law firms look upon in-house attorneys in a negative way and almost never hire them.
 They do not even return their phone calls.
-It is sad, shocking and amazing, but this is what happens.
+It is sad, shocking, and amazing, but this is what happens.

 Some companies want in-house attorneys coming from similar companies.
 For example, a pharmaceutical company that does a lot of acquisitions of smaller pharmaceutical companies may prefer an attorney coming from another pharmaceutical company that does the same thing.
 A real estate company that builds shopping centers may prefer an attorney from another company that builds shopping centers.

 However, for the most part, when companies are hiring in-house counsel, they are interested in younger attorneys and (most often) younger attorneys coming directly from law firms.